 Widjiitiwin is a program of Muskoka Bible Centre (MBC) that addresses the unique and complex needs of marginalized youth and their families, guided by and empowered by the Holy Spirit and embracing Jesus in a manner consistent with the principles expressed in God’s Word.

 The name Widjiitiwin is an Ojibway name meaning “helping one another” and this is the very thing we hope our Widjiitiwin program will be.

-Each of these community partners joins us in Muskoka for a week of summer camp at Camp Widjiitiwin.
-They enjoy an amazing week of camp, including activities like archery, basketball, canoeing, swimming, rock climbing, and much more.
-Our trained staff provide a daily program and games that keep our campers coming back for more!
+Through the Widjiitiwin program, Muskoka Bible Centre (MBC) partners with community leaders who are engaged with young people in communities where youth are experiencing socio-economic barriers that would prevent them from being able to attend traditional summer camp.
+Our partners bring these youth to Muskoka for a week at Camp Widjiitiwin, where they enjoy an amazing week of summer camp, including activities like archery, basketball, canoeing, swimming, rock climbing, and much more.
+Our trained staff provide a daily program and games that cement the camper experience as a life-long memory.
 Each community group also participates in Bible teaching, devotional time, singing and prayer as a part of our commitment to teaching our campers about the love of God and His plan for them.

 As our Widjiitiwin campers grow, we want to help develop them into young leaders who will change the world.
 Our SALT (Skills and Leadership Training) program is a 4-week course for youth ages 14-17 who are interested in moving from being a camper to developing the skills needed for working at camp and in life.
 For more details about SALT, click on the link below.